Robspin/deno-fresh-blog/data/posts/should-the-metaverse-be-writtin-in-javascript.md

 You can check out a simple ThreeJS model rendering project I built [here](https://three.robinsteeman.com).

 Who knows what the future will bring.
 Perhaps we will in fact live in 20 by 30 storage units, unhappy in the real world and finding relief in the metaverse.
-One thing I do know, is I would rather hang out in a decentralized metaverse built by a community of Javascript developers then Mark Zuckerbergs Meta.
+One thing I do know, I would rather hang out in a decentralized metaverse built by a community of Javascript developers then Mark Zuckerbergs Meta.

 Lets end with another great Snow Crash excerpt.